 I’m normally using Agenda, a wonderfully designed note-taking app for iOS and OSX.
 If you are lucky and call an Apple pencil your own – try my GoodNotes approach.
 There is always Bear and the built-in Apple Notes App (I can always only speak for the Apple eco-system, sorry) but Agenda has been my go-to notes App since October.

-It looks amazing, it allows you to make beautiful lists and the styling with different paragraphs and finally the ability to include images makes it the perfect tool for me.
+It looks amazing, it allows you to make beautiful lists, and styling with different paragraphs, and finally the ability to include images makes it the perfect tool for me.
 After all, it doesn’t hurt that the look is heavily inspired by Things 3 (another App I really love for my daily workflow and really helps me to focus on the things that matter).

 In the end, the only thing that counts is that you’re taking notes for yourself.
 Not for everything and just a few words and maybe a picture of the example sentences or the conjugation are more than enough.
 That way you can quickly look things up in a very comprised and effective way.
 And that way you have to go through the content you were having trouble with again.
 Spending time with it and if you need to explain something you need to have understood it first.

 Head over to Adam’s website Japanese-level-up or just download the App and give it a try.
 The first 100 cards of each deck are free and should give you a pretty good idea of what the whole system is all about.

 It’s how everything started for me as well and after finishing the first bunch I decided to take to plunge and just invest in my Japanese.
-I know 130€ is steep, I was struggling as well, but these cards are really well made and so efficient that they are worth every penny.
+I know 130€ is steep, and I was struggling as well, but these cards are really well made and so efficient that they are worth every penny.
 And when do you have the possibility to directly get in touch with the author of your textbook?

 Like always please let me know your thoughts in the comments.
 I would love to hear from JALUP veterans and their journey.